Bunlong/react-papaparse/README.md

 ### 🎀 CSVDownloader

+Just pass in the js object with an optional [configuration](https://react-papaparse.js.org/docs#config) ( setting delimiter / separator ).

-If you want to open your CSV files in Excel, you might want to set `bom={true}` or `bom`, default is `false`.
+**Note:** If you want to open your CSV files in Excel, you might want to set `bom={true}` or `bom`, default is `false`.
 This option adds the so called BOM byte `'\ufeff'` to the beginning of your CSV files and tells Excel that the encoding is UTF8.

 #### Button

-Just pass in the js object with an optional [configuration](https://react-papaparse.js.org/docs#config) ( setting delimiter / separator ).

 ```javascript
 import React, { Component } from 'react'